 Only costs identified in the CDBG-DR Agreement will be considered eligible for payment by this Program.
-All construction costs shall be considered to be cost reasonable in accordance with 83 FR 40314.
-Extended overhead costs required to complete the CDBG-DR proposal submission are not allowable costs.
+All construction costs shall be considered to be cost reasonable.36 Extended overhead costs required to complete the CDBG-DR proposal submission are not allowable costs.

 The development budget will identify the payment source of each line item.
 Developers must ensure that only CDBG-DR eligible costs are included in invoices submitted to the Program.
-The PRHFA personnel responsible of each project will also verify this task.
+Invoices will also be verified by the PRHFA personnel responsible for each project.
 CDBG-DR funds may be used for capital investment in eligible LIHTC projects.
 Capital investment are costs that are included in the eligible basis of a project under the IRC.
-26 U.S.C. § □ 42 on Low-income housing credit.
+26 U.S.C. § 42 on Low-income housing credit.